sudhamshapp/Jenkins-Zero-To-Hero/README.md

 sudo apt-get update
 sudo apt-get install jenkins
 ```
+you can check the jenkins installation using ps -ef | grep jenkins

 **Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
 Open port 8080 in the inbound traffic rules as show below.